iburamincloud/MyFirstCodes/README.md

 # 1st Class C codes and Some Algorithms.

--EN: This repo is a compilation of c codes that I wrote in the first year of computer engineering.
+- EN: This repo is a compilation of c codes that I wrote in the first year of computer engineering.
 Each commit will commit a piece of code or a topic.
 Will handle what files do what, inside and outside the files.

--TR: Bu depo, bilgisayar mühendisliğinin ilk yılında yazdığım c kodlarının bir derlemesidir.
-Her taahhüt, bir parça kod veya bir konu işleyecektir. dosyaların içinde ve dışında hangi dosyaların ne yaptığını işleyecektir.
+- TR: Bu depo, bilgisayar mühendisliğinin ilk yılında yazdığım c kodlarının bir derlemesidir.
+Her commit, bir parça kod veya bir konu işleyecektir. dosyaların içinde ve dışında hangi dosyaların ne yaptığını işleyecektir.

 # Commit 1